Part 4 of 7 · Website chat assistant series ~4 min read

 Step 1: tell the visitor first

-If the assistant doesn’t already have a way to reach the visitor — no email captured during onboarding, no phone — this is the moment to ask, inline.
-One field, one prompt: “What’s the best email to follow up on?”
+If the assistant doesn’t already have a way to reach the visitor — no email captured earlier, no phone — this is the moment to ask, in the same chat.
+One question: “What’s the best email to follow up on?”
 Not a form, not a popup.
-A chat line that the visitor types into the same chat.
-The point is to make “getting in touch” feel like part of the conversation, not a tax for getting an answer.
+Just one line in the chat the visitor can reply to.
+The point is to make “getting in touch” feel like part of the conversation, not a fee for getting an answer.

 Step 2: package the transcript